MateErdei/esg.linuxep.linux-mono-repo/base/testUtils/README.md

 * SLOW - Tests which take a long time to run
 * SMOKE - Tests which check that the most important functions of the product work
 * SULDOWNLOADER - Tests that exercise SUL Downloader
+* SYSTEMPRODUCTTESTINPUT - Tests that fail on TAP as they require this.
+* TAP_PARALLEL{N} - Tags used to balance TAP test load.
 * TELEMETRY - Tests that exercise the Telemetry executable
 * TESTFAILURE - Tests that we expect to fail
 * THIN_INSTALLER - Tests that exercise the Thin Installer